Inference for Median and a Generalization of HulC: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:asym_result_irreg_case}}

 We state and prove two theorems which are stronger versions of the result stated in \Cref{thm:asym_result_irreg_case}. \begin{theorem} Let $X_1,X_2,\cdots,X_n \stackrel{iid}{\sim} F $.
-Suppose that $F$ is a continuous c.d.f.\ with median $\theta_0$.
+Suppose that $F$ is a continuous CDF with median $\theta_0$.
 We assume that the following holds for the distribution function $F$,

 where $0<M,C,\rho,\Delta,\eta<\infty$.
 We define the following quantities,

 Then we can say that with probability greater than or equal to $(1-(4+2D_2)n^{-2})\mathbbm{1}\{A_n < \zeta \}\mathbbm{1}\{K_n\}$ the following event occurs for all $n \geq \log_2(2/\alpha)$,